How to establish a regular fiddle practice

 - Do it every day for three weeks, even if you are tired.

-Remember, the point of the Two-Minute Rule is not to have a deep and fulfilling practice session.
+Remember: The point of the Two-Minute Rule is not to have a deep and fulfilling practice session, but to establish a consistent habit.
 The idea is to make practicing like brushing your teeth; something you don’t have to think about because it is an automated action.

 The human brain is designed to form habits.
 A habit is a less expensive use of mental resources.
 That’s because you don’t have to think and decide whether or not to practice the habit every day.
 When it’s time to do it, you just do it.